addulac/phd/source/13_models.md

 $$

-The predictive distribution of $\theta_{ji}$ and $\psi_{jt}$ have thus a closed form expression are constitute the starting point to develop inference scheme for a practical usage of the HDP.
+The predictive distribution of $\theta_{ji}$ and $\psi_{jt}$ have thus a closed form expression and constitute the starting point to develop inference scheme for a practical usage of the HDP.

 #### Inference

 Several inference methods have been proposed for the HDP in the literature that mostly, either rely on Markov Chain Monte Carlo method (MCMC) or Variational Inference.
-In their seminal paper [@HDP], the authors propose different sampling scheme.
-In this section we give the main results needed to derived the Gibbs updates for the model parameters.
+In their seminal paper [@HDP], the authors propose different sampling schemes.
+In this section, we give the main results needed to derived the Gibbs updates for the model parameters.

 \noindent
 **Sampling by Direct Assignment**
 \label{sec:DSA}

-In this sampling scheme, based on the CRF, and who is akin to a Collapse Gibbs Sampling (CGS), we aims to sample iteratively, for the observation $(ij)$, the component assignement $z_{ij}$ (the dish chosen by the customer) given all the others data assignments.
+In this sampling scheme, based on the CRF, and who is akin to a Collapse Gibbs Sampling (CGS), we aim to sample iteratively, for the observation $(ij)$, the component assignement $z_{ij}$ (the dish chosen by the customer) given all the others data assignments.
-Furthermore, one also need to concurrently sample potential new component, which is achieved through the sampling of the number of table $m_{jk}$ and auxiliary variable $\mat{\beta}$.
-The latter is used to make an explicit construction of the $G_0$.
-More precisely, as each $\psi_{jt}$ is a draw from $G_0$, by conditioning it by the $\psi_{jt}$ and expoitating Eq. \eqref{eq:cond_dp} one has
+Furthermore, one also need to concurrently sample potential new component, which is achieved through the sampling of the number of tables $m_{jk}$ and auxiliary variable $\mat{\beta}$.
+The latter is used to make an explicit construction of $G_0$.
+More precisely, as each $\psi_{jt}$ is a draw from $G_0$, by conditioning it by the $\psi_{jt}$ and expoitating Eq. \ref{eq:cond_dp} one has
 $$
 	G_0 \mid \bm{\psi}, H, \gamma \sim \DP\left(\gamma+m_{\bm{..}}, \frac{\gamma H + \sum_{k=1}^K m_{\bm{.}k}\delta_{\psi_k}} {\gamma + m_{\bm{..}}}\right)
 $$